On Cone Restriction Estimates in Higher Dimensions: Preliminaries

 \subsection{Polynomial Partitioning}

-The polynomial partitioning plays a key role in the proof of Theorem \ref{t2.22}.
-In this subsection we review the theory of polynomial partitioning.
-The polynomial partitioning is the main tool that Guth \cite{G1,G2} and Ou-Wang \cite{OW} used to improve the restriction estimates.
-Also, this technology was used to improve the bound for many related problems including the Bochner-Riesz conjecture \cite{Wu} and the Schrödinger maximal estimate \cite{DGL}. \bmhead{Basic partitioning} For a polynomial $P:\ {\mathbb{R}}^n\to \mathbb{R}$, let $\mathrm{cell}\left(P\right)$ denote the set of connected components of $B_r\backslash Z\left(P\right)$, which is thought of as partitioning the Euclidean space into finite disjoint regions.
-Each $O\in \mathrm{cell}\left(P\right)$ is called a \emph{cell} cut out by $P$.
-Given a function $F\in L^1\left(B_r\right)$ and a positive integer $d$, the classical polynomial partitioning theory says there exists a polynomial $P$ of degree at most $d$ such that $\#\mathrm{cell}\left(P\right)\sim d^n$ and
+Polynomial partitioning plays a central role in broad estimates.
+In this subsection, we review the theory of polynomial partitioning.
+This method is the primary tool used by Guth \cite{G1,G2} and Ou–Wang \cite{OW} to improve restriction estimates, and it has also led to progress on several related problems, including the Bochner–Riesz conjecture \cite{Wu} and the Schrödinger maximal estimate \cite{DGL}.

-See \cite{G1} for details.\\ After a small perturbation and using Sard's theorem \cite{G2}, $P$ is guaranteed to be non-singular by relaxing \eqref{r2.16}.
-The precise statement of the result is as follows. \begin{theorem} [\cite{G2}, theorem 5.5] Suppose $F\in L^1$\ and $d$ is a positive integer.
-Then, there exists a non-singular polynomial $P$ of degree $O\left(d\right)$ such that $\mathrm{cell}\left(P\right)\sim d^n$ and \end{theorem} Suppose we have a polynomial $P$ described in the theorem \ref{t2.27}.
-Let ${\delta }'>0$ be a small number.
-Let $\mathcal{O}$ denote the set of connected components of $B_r\backslash N_{r^{1/2+{\delta }'}}Z\left(P\right)$.
-By pigeonholing, we see that at least one of two cases hold:\\ (1).The cellular term dominates, i.e.,